-There are few things that feel freer than taking to the road on a motorcycle.
+Few things feel freer than taking to the road on a motorcycle.
 Unfortunately, many drivers don’t give riders the space they need to be safe, which puts bikers and their passengers in danger.
 At Mezrano Law Firm, a bike wreck often leads to life-long injuries.
 A Birmingham motorcycle accident lawyer will fight hard to get the compensation you need after a crash.
-Call us today to find out how trusted Birmingham motorcycle accident lawyers can help.
+Call us today to learn how trusted Birmingham motorcycle accident lawyers can help.

 According to Drive Safe Alabama’s most recent data, there were 1,918 accidents involving motorcycles in 2017; 1,222 injuries and 79 fatalities were reported.
-In short, almost 64% of all motorcycle accidents led to some kind of injury – more than double the injury rates for car accidents that same year.
+In short, almost 64% of all motorcycle accidents led to some injury – more than double the injury rates for car accidents that same year.

 There is no debate that Alabama is an ideal state for a motorcycle ride.
 The hills and valleys of the Appalachian Plateau, as well as the pine forests in Talladega, offer gorgeous views.
 In Birmingham, it’s common to see bikers traveling along the Central Alabama Loop or around Smooth Lake between Crane Hill and Bremen.
 We even have our own “mini Dragon” if you take I-20 to US 25.

 However, the problem with these routes is that many are not unique to riders.
 That means you must share the road with drivers who may or may not give you the space you need to ride safely.
 A collision with a car could leave you with serious injuries.

 The hills of Appalachia may be pretty, but they provide little visibility even under the best conditions.
 Tighter curves make it more challenging to maintain lanes (especially when sharing the roads with tractor-trailers), and there is always a risk of road debris traveling down the hills and collecting at the bottom.